 - Once or twice daily insulin is unlikely to achieve good glycaemic control as it doesn’t mimic what the body does (i.e. peaking with every meal).
 Aiming for tight control with these regimes will usually result in hypoglycaemia

 - In older, frail or terminally unwell patients, you should relax the target blood sugars as the risks of tight control outweigh any benefits (risk of falls & life-threatening hypoglycaemia)

 - If the fasting blood sugar is high, we will usually increase the long-acting insulin by about 10% at a time and wait at least 2 days before re-adjusting

-- If the post-meal blood sugar is raised (compared to the pre-meal), then usually we adjust by 1-2 units and review the next day whether a further increase is required
+- If the post-meal blood sugar is raised (compared to the pre-meal), then usually we adjust the short-acting insulin by 1-2 units and review the next day whether a further increase is required

 Correction doses of insulin